-The manner in which he contemptuously strode away from a quality field to win by a conservative six lengths and – despite carrying weight-for-age – still slice one-and-a-quarter seconds from the race record established by Nightmarch only the year before, was a wonder to behold.
+The manner in which he contemptuously strode away from a quality field to win by an official six, but more like ten, lengths and – despite carrying weight-for-age – still slice one-and-a-quarter seconds from the race record established by Nightmarch only the year before, was a wonder to behold.
 Richmond Main emphasised the class of that season’s three-year-olds by holding on to second placing, a half-length ahead of the aged outsider Two Blues.
 Whereas Artilleryman won the CB Fisher Plate easily on the last day of the spring meeting decisively beating Cetigne, Richmond Main was held over for the Williamstown Cup on the following Monday, which he won just as easily with ten pounds over weight-for-age.
-Everybody acclaimed Artilleryman a champion after Cup Week, and conceded that Richmond Main was at the very least a clinking good horse.
+Everybody acclaimed Artilleryman a champion after Cup Week and conceded that Richmond Main was at the very least a clinking good horse.
 The public anticipated their clashes in the autumn with relish.

 Alas, for the glorious uncertainty that is the racing game.
 Even before Artilleryman had resumed at Caulfield in the autumn to win the St George Stakes, there were disquieting rumours that all was not well.
 Slight swelling of his hock had troubled the horse, and Heywood called on veterinarians from the Melbourne University Veterinary School for an examination.
 They agreed that the swelling was only a symptom of what was happening internally with the lymphatic gland, but the position of the swelling made an operation impossible.
 Artilleryman seemed to pull up well enough and moved freely without favouring his affected leg after his comeback race, so Heywood pushed on with the autumn campaign.